-■ Shave biopsy-The doctor shaves off the top layers of the skin, usually just the epidermis and dermis.
-This is appropriate when the risk of cancer is very low, and is not recommended when there is higher chance of cancer.

-■ Punch biopsy-This involves the use of a tool that resembles a tiny round cookie cutter to remove a deeper sample of skin.
+- Shave biopsy-The doctor shaves off the top layers of the skin, usually just the epidermis and dermis.
+This is appropriate when the risk of cancer is very low, and is not recommended when there is higher chance of cancer. - Punch biopsy-This involves the use of a tool that resembles a tiny round cookie cutter to remove a deeper sample of skin.
 This technique may not provide as much tissue to examine the margins as other approaches.

-Excisional and incisional biopsies-This is more of a surgical procedure to examine lesions which are suspected of having invaded deeper into the skin.
+Excisional and incisional biopsies-These procedures are used to examine lesions that are suspected of having invaded deeper into the skin.
 The excisional biopsy removes the entire tumor, while the incisional biopsy removes only a portion of the tumor.
-Excisional biopsies provide the most accurate biopsy specimen.
+Both procedures are done with surgical instruments and local anesthesia.